 Kale is the most plentiful and obvious option, but there is also Swiss chard, collard greens, green zucchini, beet greens, radish greens, and so on.
-I generally enjoy a mix of these, with kale and something like radish greens being pretty popular in my books.
+The recipe calls for six cups of greens, and you are welcome to use a mix of them.

-I am sure that some readers will be pleased to see the inclusion of turmeric in this recipe.
+I am sure that some readers will be pleased to see turmeric in this recipe.
 Others may wonder why it's there.

 I didn't understand this piece of advice at the time, but through experimentation I have realized turmeric really does work beautifully in most vegetable dishes, and this is particularly true for greens.

-Turmeric adds a dimension of underlying complexity to the vegetal flavors, as well as a preventative healing effect.
+Turmeric adds a dimension of underlying complexity to the vegetal flavors, as well as a preventative anti-inflammatory effect.

-Alkalizing and detoxifying baby turnips, cooked with nutrient-dense greens—flavored with anti-inflammatory turmeric, antibiotic garlic, and antibacterial lime juice—will supercharge any dinner menu.
+Baby turnips are alkalizing and detoxifying.
+Cooked together with nutrient-dense greens, antibiotic garlic, and antibacterial lime juice, this vegetable side dish will supercharge any dinner menu.